-Kluane Country is the pocket of southwest Yukon on and around a scenically stunning 491km stretch of the Alaska Hwy from Whitehorse to Beaver Creek at the border with Alaska.
-Kluane comes from a Southern Tutchone aboriginal word meaning a “place of many fish”.
+Kluane Country is the pocket of southwest Yukon on and around a scenically stunning 491km stretch of the Alaska Highway from Whitehorse to Beaver Creek at the border with Alaska.
+Kluane (pronounced ‘Clue-ah-nee’) comes from a Southern Tutchone Aboriginal word meaning a “place of many fish”.
 Indeed, the area teems with fish, particularly at Kluane Lake, the Yukon’s highest and largest stretch of water.
-Today the name is associated more with the all-but-impenetrable wilderness of Kluane National Park, a region containing the country’s highest mountains, vast ice fields and the greatest diversity of plant and animal species in the far North.
-The park’s main centre is Haines Junction, at the intersection of the Alaska Hwy and the Haines Road.
-Although motels and campsites dot the Alaska Hwy, the only other settlements of any size are Destruction Bay and Burwash Landing on Kluane Lake.
-Alaska/Yukon Trails as well as Alaska Direct buses ply the length of the Alaska Hwy.
+Today the name is associated more with the all-but-impenetrable wilderness of Kluane National Park, a region containing the country’s highest mountains, vast icefields and the greatest diversity of plant and animal species in the far North.
+The park’s main centre is Haines Junction, at the intersection of the Alaska Highway and the Haines Road.
+Although motels and campsites dot the Alaska Highway, the only other settlements of any size are Destruction Bay and Burwash Landing on Kluane Lake.
+Alaska/Yukon Trails as well as Alaska Direct buses ply the length of the Alaska Highway.